Tony Sealy: Playing career

 After a loan spell with Fulham, he moved to Craven Cottage permanently in 1984.
 Following a ninth-place finish in the Second Division in 1984–85, he again switched clubs, this time settling with Leicester City.
-He helped Gordon Milne's side to avoid relegation out of the top-flight by a single point in 1985–86, however the "Foxes" were relegated in 1986–87.
-Following a loan spell with Harry Redknapp's AFC Bournemouth, where he won the 3rd Division title Sealy then left the UK and played for Portuguese side Sporting Lisbon, scoring four goals in the 1987–88 Cup Winners' Cup.
+He helped Gordon Milne's side to avoid relegation out of the top-flight by a single point in 1985–86; however, the "Foxes" were relegated in 1986–87.
+Following a loan spell with Harry Redknapp's AFC Bournemouth, where he won the 3rd Division title Sealy then left the UK and played for Portuguese side Sporting CP, scoring four goals in the 1987–88 Cup Winners' Cup.
 He played both legs of the 1987 Supertaça Cândido de Oliveira final victory over Benfica.
 Lisbon finished fourth in the Primeira Liga in 1987–88, and Sealy moved on to mid-table side S.C.
 Braga.

 He then returned to London to play for Brentford in the Third Division; Steve Perryman's "Bees" missed out on the play-offs by four points in 1988–89, and Sealy moved to Bristol Rovers via Swindon Town.
 Rovers topped the Third Division in 1989–90 under manager Gerry Francis, two points ahead of rivals City.
 After the 1990–91 campaign, Sealy moved to Finland with MYPA, returning to Brentford in 1991.
 Brentford won the Third Division in 1991–92, after which Sealy moved to Hong Kong the next year with Michelotti, Eastern and Hong Kong FC.

 Management career

-He became manager of Hong Kong FC in 1995, a position he maintained until 2002, when he was promoted to Operations Manager.
+He became manager of Hong Kong FC in 1995, a position he maintained until 2002 when he was promoted to Operations Manager.
 HKFC became a classic "yo-yo" club, winning promotion as Second Division champions in 1997–98, they actually refused promotion to the First Division, and so again topped the Second Division in 1998–99.
-After winning the division again in 2000–01, they this time accepted promotion, but only managed four points from twelve games in 2001–02, but were not relegated despite finishing in last place.
+After winning the division again in 2000–01, they this time accepted promotion but only managed four points from twelve games in 2001–02, but were not relegated despite finishing in last place.
 They finished bottom again in 2002–03, but won the Second Division again in 2004–05 and 2005–06.
-They finished ninth in the ten team First Division in 2006–07, and were again relegated.
+They finished ninth in the ten-team First Division in 2006–07, and were again relegated.
 They won promotion as Second Division champions in 2009–10, but picked up just five points from 18 games in 2010–11, and so were again relegated.
 The club finished third in 2011–12, finishing one point behind promoted Southern District RSA.
 After a fifth-place finish in 2012–13, promotion was secured with a third-place finish in 2013–14.

 Personal life

-His son, Jack, is also a football player, and has represented Hong Kong at international level.
+His son, Jack, is also a football player and has represented Hong Kong at international level.